calebwherry/Concurrent-GARTH/README.md

 Concurrent GARTH (Genetic AlgoRiTHms) using C++: A Framework for Concurrent GAs.

-Continuous integration is implemented on this repository using [Travis-CI](https://travis-ci.org/).
+Continuous Integration is being run using [Travis-CI](https://travis-ci.org/).

 ## Dependencies